T h o m a s - H a r t - B e n t o n ---1 8 8 9 - 1 9 7 5

 Goin' Home - 1937, Lithograph.

-A fine, richly-inked impression, on cream wove paper, the full sheet with margins (1 1/4 to 2 3/8 inches), in excellent condition.
+A fine, richly-inked impression, on off-white wove paper, with margins (5/8 to 3/4 inches), in excellent condition.

 Published by Associated American Artists.

-Collections: Georgetown University, Indianapolis Museum of Art, Metropolitan Museum of Art, Nelson-Atkins Museum of Art.
+Collections: Figge Art Museum, Georgetown University Art Collection, Indianapolis Museum of Art, Library of Congress, Metropolitan Museum of Art, Nelson-Atkins Museum of Art.

 Sunday Morning - 1939, Lithograph.